win120a/AndroidUtils/README.md

 # AndroidUtils

-A collection of utils for Android devices, which is under slow development
+A collection of utils for Android devices, which is under slow development.

 # License
 GPLV3